All Episodes

 So which is it?

-So Gouldsby answers this way.
+So Goolsby answers this way.

-Well, Congressman first, let me apologize.
+Well, Congressman, first, let me apologize.

 Here's my point.

-You repeatedly say it's not a tax increase, and Mrs. Smith, who sees her FSA go from five thousand to twenty five hundred, and now she can't buy baby aspirin at the store and deduct it from her FSA, she looks at that as a tax increase.
+And Mrs. Smith, who sees her FSA go from $5,000 to $2,500, and now she can't buy baby aspirin at the store and deduct it from her FSA, she looks at that as a tax increase.

-So there's a credibility issue, and again, we can chuckle about it, but this is a tax.
+And again, we can chuckle about it, but this is a tax increase.

 I didn't chuckle about it.

-My only brief response is if it changes the FSA rule, but simultaneously gives her a significant reduction in the cost of her health care.
+My only brief response is: if it changes the FSA rule but simultaneously gives her a significant reduction in the cost of her health care, that should not be viewed as a tax increase on her.

 It's not a tax increase.